helenjhuh/SPEED-civic-engagement-map/README.md

 ## Motivation

 The Civic Engagement Map is a platform that allows the entire campus community to
-1) visualization,  through pins, of the variety of civic engagement activities on campus for Faculty, Staff, Students and Community Partners,
+1) visualize,  through pins,  the variety of civic engagement activities on campus for Faculty, Staff, Students and Community Partners,
-2) an opportunity to see and support new partnerships, and
+2) seize the opportunity to see and support new partnerships, and
-3) a way to measure our civic engagement social impact.
+3) measure our civic engagement social impact.

 ## Goals